Some simple and affordable tools can help you stay independent and active while recovering from injury.

 Experiencing an injury can be a challenging time.
 This is especially the case when it affects your ability to manage daily tasks.
 Maintaining independence is key to your health, confidence, and quality of life.
 Losing the ability to complete routine activities on your own can feel frustrating.
 Some good news is that using assistive products can help you continue living life on your terms.

-If you are coming home after hospital, you may have been given some assistive products to assist with your recovery from injury or illness.
-This may be a walking aid for mobility, a shower chair or grab rails for safer showering, and so on.
-This type of assistive product is prescribed by your allied health therapy team.
+If you are coming home after hospital, you may have been given some assistive products to help with your recovery from injury or illness.
+This may include:

 This article will look at how low-cost assistive products that you can buy yourself can also help you stay independent after an injury.

-By using the right assistive technology, you can:
+By using the right AT, you can:

 There are many types of assistive products designed to support different areas of daily life, depending on your struggles.
 Let’s look at 2 case studies where people found what worked for them.